a-Ahmmed/CA117/README.md

 1. Sample input files are included but not exhaustive
 2. The Bucketlist excercises might be different from year to year
 3. Week 7 is excluded due to it being reading week
+4. *_testScript.py files are used to test classes and fragments

 ---